What is Child Centred

 ranging from 6 weekly consultations to weekly sessions over a period of up to 2

-Our Child Centred Play Therapist
+Our Child Centred Play Therapists

 For children within the 2 to 10 age range I follow the 8 principles of child-centred Play Therapy an evidence-based treatment grounded within the philosophy that every child has an innate ability to express their innermost feelings, thoughts and challenges within a safe environment.
 Children learn to modulate their feelings and behaviours; develop a positive sense of self; problem solve solutions to life’s difficulties and improve resilience in even the most challenging of situations.